paulcgt/api-style-guide/message-schema/message-schema.md

 The ability to extend service definitions after the initial release without affecting already deployed clients is key to preserve agility and evolvability of those services.
 Well designed message schemas play a key part in either enabling or hindering a development team in evolving the service in the future.

-Unfortunatel,y message schemas tend to be used for two different purposes at the same time>
+Unfortunately, message schemas tend to be used for two different purposes at the same time:

-1. for message-level security and
+1. for message-level security, and
 2. as message-level contract.

 Designing a schema for (1) results in strongly typed message structures, while designing it for (2) leads to the use of schema for auto-generated client code.